 But for locals, and particularly the fanatics, we’ve come up with a novel idea to keep warm with for the next few weeks.
 We thought; why not build a little bird house in honor of the team’s famous, but unsurprising victory over the Red Devils now the other day.
-Wood Lathe Report are showcasing a handy list of wood lathes that are great for carving the perfect home for those little yellow fellows or any of the other birds that visit your garden during spring.
+Masters of DIY are showcasing a handy list of wood lathes that are great for carving the perfect home for those little yellow fellows or any of the other birds that visit your garden during spring.
 Norwich is also famed for its expanding retail space, so there’s no shortage of hardware stores for locals (or you) to buy other implements needed for the bird house.

 Lots of places to celebrate famous victories